 The Wallace Family

-Laura is older than Kate, and she is the weakest juggler in the family.
-She likes to read, paint, cook, and travel.
+Laura likes to read, paint, make batiks, and travel.
 She enjoys organizing groups such as Bible studies and book groups.
 Laura was born in Arizona, and has lived in quite a few states.

-Tim is the patriarch of this outfit, and still does some juggling, although he's not close to Kate in that department.
+Tim has a few disparate hobbies such as drone flying, juggling, snowboarding, and log-splitting.
 When I was a kid I used to read science fiction by the ton, but unfortunately now the thrill is gone, since I evidently know too much.
 Whenever I try it I am dismayed by the lack of realism (on the parts that are supposed to be realistic, or at least scientific).
-Oh well, it's no loss since I subscribe to a few magazines that fill the gap, as well as reading the Boston Globe every day.
-If you are looking for something to do, try reading some or all of the following magazines: Linux Journal, Skeptical Inquirer, Wired, IEEE Spectrum, IEEE Computer, Scientific American and Perspectives on Science and Christian faith.
-Do I subscribe to all the magazines I read?
-No, at work I read a few more like Nature, Science, and Communications of the ACM.
+Oh well, it's no loss since I subscribe to a few science magazines that fill the gap, as well as reading the Boston Globe every day and the Economist every week.
+If you are looking for something to do, try reading some or all of the following magazines: Skeptical Inquirer, Wired, IEEE Spectrum, IEEE Computer, Scientific American, Communications of the ACM and Perspectives on Science and Christian faith.

 Home - Satellites - Family - Religion - Politics - Book Reviews - Software Development